drifter1/compiler/README.md

 # Current Status

-- Intermediate code generation (issue [#14](https://github.com/drifter1/compiler/issues/14))
+- Debugging and comprehensive testing
+- Implementation of any overlooked syntax or semantic checks
+- Optimizations and enhancements in the compiler's source code

 # Next Steps

-- Machine code generation (The original implementation targeted MIPS Assembly.
-Might now switch to RISC-V instead).
-- Further optimizations and enhancements in the compiler's source code
+- Machine code generation (Most likely in RISC-V assembly language, rather than MIPS, which was originally the target)